 Marion does the “dutiful” thing, laced with punishment.
 She drives to the airport, drops Lady Bird and her dad (Tracy Letts) off, but won’t go in, leaving them while she circles the airport “because parking is too expensive.”
 Lady Bird suffers, but sadly so does Marion.
 And, when she suddenly panics and drives back to the airport fast – leaving the car at the curb to run in and say goodbye – Lady Bird is already gone.

 But, even more tragically, Marion can’t reach out and she and her daughter remain emotionally miles apart.
 Lady Bird is alone – just as motherless as Marion was – to bravely fly off to a new chapter in her life 3000 miles away.
 This is the cost of a mom’s blindness; Marion’s inability to say she’s sorry.

-In NYC, Lady Bird gets drunk to drown her feelings, throws up and passes out at a boy’s apartment; and ends up being sent to the hospital in an ambulance; her face stained with tears.
-There, staring at her, she’s faced with what she’s missing: a hurt little boy who has his mom.
+In NYC, Lady Bird drinks to drown her feelings; vomits, and passes out at a boy’s apartment.
+An ambulance rushes her to the hospital; her face stained with tears.
+There, a hurt little boy who has his mom stares right at her.
 Lady Bird needs her mom too.

 Trying To Bridge A Motherless Gap

 Not having her mom’s love is an emergency.
 Her dad gave her a cell phone for “emergencies only.”
 Lady Bird calls home: